 Nowhere is this clearer then the differences in sunlight hours between the Vaca Mountains and the Mayacamas Mountains (the two ranges roughly aligned on the eastern and western sides of the Napa Valley).
 The west facing slopes of the Vaca mountains receive longer sunlight hours then on the east facing slopes of the Mayacamas mountains across the valley which are already shaded by the late afternoon.
 And the vegetation clearly reflects this – with open more chaparral type vegetation on the Vaca mountains compared to the much heavier forested Mayacamas (not to mention the Mayacamas mountains closer proximity to the ocean).

 The IX Estate vineyard is east facing – providing more protection from the sun in the late afternoon.
 The property ranges in elevation from about 1100 to 1400 feet and the fog line often ascends above their vineyards.
 Also a gap in terrain near the vineyard allows for very good air flow at times.
 During periods of heat, particular close to harvest misters located among the vines may be turned on for periods of times in select blocks to help mitigate the higher temperatures.
 And the soils are noticeably dark orange, rich in iron.
 And besides known for growing excellent wine, much of Napa Valley in general ‘grows’ rocks – this vineyard took 2 years to prepare to plant because of the enormity of the work required to clear these rocks.
 The vineyard is separated into 24 unique blocks.

 After restoring the house where Josephine lived until her death in 1939, Ann and her husband Joe Wender now live here when they are in the valley.

 A majority of their ‘sorting’ takes place in the vineyard throughout the growing season.
 However once the grapes are hand picked and delivered to the winery, they are again carefully hand-sorted.
 While continuing to sort by hand, in 2017 they introduced an optical sorter as another ‘tool’ in the toolbox.
-Much of the wine is fermented in stainless steel while certain varietals are fermented in barrel.
+Much of the wine is fermented in stainless steel while certain varieties are fermented in barrel.
 Winemaker Allison Tauziet has been with Colgin since 2005, initially as the assistant winemaker.